-The "Manual for Application for Acknowledgement of Compliance (AoC)", Revision 3 dated 1 January 2006, with any subsequent revisions accepted by the Petroleum Safety Authority Norway, provides the acceptable technical standards for the individual areas on a mobile facility, and also in other areas than those covered by this provision and Section 1, third subsection of the Facilities Regulations, and through this also clarifies what constitutes an acceptable interpretation of the technical basis for the various support systems and certain requirements for the working environment.
-Reference is also made to to OLF/NR for further guidance on qualification of mobile facilities that are registered in a national ships' register, according to the HSE regulations for the petroleum activities.
+The "065 - Handbook for application for Acknowledgement of Compliance (AoC)", Revision 4 dated 1 January 2011, with any subsequent revisions accepted by the Petroleum Safety Authority Norway, provides the acceptable technical standards for the individual areas on a mobile facility, and also in other areas than those covered by this provision and Section 1, third subsection of the Facilities Regulations, and through this also clarifies what constitutes an acceptable interpretation of the technical basis for the various support systems and certain requirements for the working environment.
+Reference is also made to to Norwegian Oil and Gas' "082 - Recommended guidelines for acceptance and operation of mobile facilities holding, or in the application process for an Acknowledgement of Compliance (AoC)" Revision 3, dated 1 January 2011, for further guidance on qualification of mobile facilities that are registered in a national ships' register, according to the HSE regulations for the petroleum activities.